What Motivates Your Work?

 “Excellent freelancer.
 I have been very impressed with her diligence and ability to self-manage.”—Rupert Hackett, General Manager, Bitcoin.com.au

-What is the process by which you like to work with your customers?
+What process do you follow with your customers?

-If they balk at questions and don’t want to tell me about themselves, then they won’t want to tell their intended audience who they are either.
+If they balk at questions and don’t want to tell me about themselves, then they may not want to let their intended audience know who they are either.
 I’ve had clients tell me, “That’s not important.”
 They prefer to focus on talking about the features of their product or service.

-I want to know what drives them to spend their days creating and operating their business.
-And I’m sure their ideal target market does, too.
+I want to know what drives you to spend your days creating and operating your business.
+And I’m sure your ideal target market does, too.